Otaro Alaka

-Otaro Alaka (born May 18, 1996) is an American professional football linebacker.
-He played college football at Texas A&M.
+Otaro Alaka (born May 18, 1996) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Texas A&M Aggies.

 College career

-Alaka was a member of the Texas A&M Aggies for five seasons.
+Alaka was a member of the Aggies at Texas A&M University for five seasons.
 He became a starter at linebacker midway through his freshman year and finished the season with 33 tackles including 3.5 tackles for loss.
 He suffered a season-ending injury three games into his sophomore year and used a medical redshirt.
 As a senior, Alaka led the Aggies with 79 tackles and 14.5 tackles for loss.
 Alaka finished his collegiate career with 276 tackles, 40 tackles for loss and 11 sacks in 53 games played with 45 starts.

 Professional career

 Baltimore Ravens

 Alaka was signed by the Baltimore Ravens as an undrafted free agent on April 28, 2019.
-Olaka made the initial 53-man roster out of training camp, but was placed on injured reserve with a hamstring injury before appearing in any games on September 28, 2019.
+Olaka made the initial 53-man roster out of training camp, but was placed on injured reserve with a hamstring injury before appearing in any games on September 28.

 Alaka was named to the Ravens' active roster out of training camp again in 2020.
 He made his professional debut in a 38–6 win against the Cleveland Browns.
 In Week 5 against the Cincinnati Bengals, Alaka suffered a season-ending knee injury and was placed on injured reserve on October 12, 2020.

 On August 31, 2021, Alaka was waived/injured by the Ravens and placed on injured reserve.